FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 \subsection{Problem Formulation}

-In this online stage, our goal is to coordinate the task offloading decisions of heterogeneous SDs (i.e., MUs/HUs) and the admission decisions of SPs, while respecting coverage and subcarrier-capacity constraints.
-To this end, following our above discussions, we utilize the fact any maximizer of $\Phi(\bm{\pi})$ corresponds to a pure-strategy NE that balances SD-side benefits and SP-side costs under congestion, and subsequently formulate the online scheduling problem as $\bm{\mathcal{F}}^{(\mathrm{II})}$:
+{ For online stage, our goal is to optimize the task-assignment decisions of heterogeneous SDs (i.e., HUs/MUs), while respecting coverage and subcarrier-capacity constraints.
+The SP-side served sets, admission feasibility, congestion levels, and WPS-based resource shares are induced by SD assignment profile $\bm{\pi}$ rather than optimized through an additional SP action space.} To this end, following our above discussions, we utilize the fact any maximizer of $\Phi^{\mathrm{G}}(\bm{\pi})$ corresponds to a pure-strategy NE of the potential-aligned scheduling game when $\varepsilon=0$.
+We therefore formulate the online scheduling problem as $\bm{\mathcal{F}}^{(\mathrm{II})}$:

 where $\bm{\pi}=(\pi_{\mathbbm{j}})_{\mathbbm{j}\in\mathcal{U}^{\mathrm{On}}}$ denotes the joint assignment profile, with $\pi_{\mathbbm{j}}=0$ representing local task execution at $u^\mathrm{On}_\mathbbm{j}$ and $\pi_{\mathbbm{j}}=\mathbbm{i}$ indicating task offloading to SP $s^\mathrm{On}_\mathbbm{i}$.
 The binary variables $x_{\mathbbm{j},\mathbbm{i}}^\mathrm{On}$ are induced by $\bm{\pi}$ as defined in Sec.~\ref{subsec:potential} (i.e., $x_{\mathbbm{j},\mathbbm{i}}^\mathrm{On}=1$ if $\pi_{\mathbbm{j}}=\mathbbm{i}$).